 From being at home more to seeing friends and family less, our routines and way of life has changed.
 And our furry friends can be unsettled by this.

 Some dogs can find other dogs stressful.
-This can be down to a lack of socialization when they were a puppy or maybe as a result of bad experiences.
+This can be down to a lack of socialization when they were younger or maybe as a result of bad experiences.
 Another common trigger is strange people.
 That can vary from the mailman and people passing by or visiting your home, through to old friends who look or behave differently, or have a distinctive features like hats, beards or uniforms.

 The bond between dogs and their favorite people can be very strong, and many dogs show signs of anxiousness when home alone.
 Behaviorists fear that more dogs than we might guess suffer in silence too – unless we rig up a webcam, it’s hard to know what happens when our pooches are home alone.
 Many dogs become fearful or anxious if a trip to the kennels is on the cards too.